Does Transifex have translators?

 Today I've read that Mars has 2 %(moon)s.

-The total word count is calculated by multiplying half the number of symbols in your source language by the number of languages Transifex hosts translations for.
+The word count is calculated by multiplying half the number of characters in your source language by the number of languages you're translating to.

-Sometimes, you might happen to have English characters within a Japanese, Chinese or Korean string.
-In such cases, any sequence of characters between whitespaces that can be converted to ASCII (digits included) is considered a word and as one in the final counter.
+If you happen to have English characters within a Japanese, Chinese or Korean string, any sequence of characters between whitespaces that can be converted to ASCII (digits included) is considered a word and is counted as one in the final counter.

 For example, the word count of the following phrase is 9 (5 characters and 4 words).